Our Children

 School Nurse

-When I first began my tenure at the elementary school, I encountered a particularly poignant situation that has stayed with me long after the event.
-One day, a child came into my office feeling unwell and reported that he had vomited several times that morning.
-It was evident from his pale complexion and the weariness in his eyes that he was not well, so I had him rest in my small office, which was equipped with a cot and a few comforting items to help ease his discomfort.
-The room was designed to be a sanctuary for children in distress, filled with soft pillows and blankets, as well as a few toys and books that could serve as distractions.
-To ensure the safety and health of the other students, I quickly set up a barrier around him, as he was coughing and still experiencing bouts of nausea.
-I hoped to provide him with a sense of security while we waited for someone to come and pick him up, all the while keeping a watchful eye on his condition.
+When I first started at the school, there was one memorable incident that I still think about.
+A child came to my office feeling sick, saying he had thrown up several times that morning.
+He looked really pale and tired, so I had him rest in my small office, which had a cot and some comforting things to help him feel better.
+The room was meant to be a safe space for kids who were upset, with soft pillows and blankets, plus a few toys and books to keep them distracted.
+To make sure the other kids stayed healthy, I quickly set up a barrier around him since he was coughing and still feeling nauseous.
+I wanted him to feel secure while we waited for someone to pick him up, all the while keeping a close eye on how he was doing.

 Where’s the Love?

-As the days turned into weeks, it became increasingly clear that his behavior was not just typical childhood mischief, but rather a complex interplay of emotions that he was ill-equipped to articulate.
-Each time he threw a tantrum or disrupted the lesson, it was as if he was waving a flag, signaling his distress to anyone who might be willing to see beyond the surface.
-Teachers and classmates alike often viewed him through a lens of frustration, labeling him as a troublemaker, which only added to his sense of isolation.
-The more he acted out, the more he felt misunderstood, trapped in a cycle of negative attention that fed his insecurities and compounded his emotional struggles.
-His classroom was not just a physical space for learning; it became a battleground for his internal conflicts, a place where he fought to be seen and heard amidst the cacophony of daily
+As time went on, it became clear that his behavior wasn't just typical kid stuff.
+It was a mix of emotions he didn't know how to express.
+Every time he threw a tantrum or interrupted the class, it was like he was waving a flag, trying to show his distress to anyone who would look past the surface.
+Teachers and classmates often just saw him as a troublemaker, which only made him feel more isolated.
+The more he acted out, the more misunderstood he felt, stuck in a loop of negative attention that fed his insecurities and made his emotional struggles worse.
+His classroom wasn't just a place for learning; it turned into a battleground for his internal conflicts, where he fought to be seen and heard amidst all the noise of daily school life.

 ###Understanding the Root Causes

-Despite his disruptive behavior, I never raised my voice at him; I believed that yelling would only escalate his feelings of insecurity and isolation, pushing him further away from the very support he needed.
-Instead, I chose to approach him with patience and understanding, hoping to connect with him on a deeper level, to show him that there was a pathway to healing through empathy and support.
-I recognized that beneath the surface of his actions lay a sensitive child yearning for validation and love, a boy who needed someone to believe in him.
-It was essential for me to create an atmosphere of trust, where he could feel safe enough to express his emotions without fear of judgment or reprimand.
-In this way, I aimed to foster a relationship that would allow him to slowly open up about his feelings and experiences, guiding him towards recognizing that there was more to him than his behavior suggested.
-I wanted him to understand that his worth was not defined by his struggles but by his potential to grow and change.
+Even though he was acting out, I never yelled at him.
+I figured shouting would just make him feel more insecure and alone, pushing him away from the support he really needed.
+So, I decided to be patient and understanding, trying to connect with him on a deeper level.
+I wanted to show him that healing was possible through empathy and support.
+I saw that underneath his actions was a sensitive kid looking for validation and love, someone who needed someone to believe in him.
+It was important for me to create a trusting environment where he felt safe to express his emotions without worrying about being judged or scolded.
+This way, I hoped to build a relationship where he could slowly open up about his feelings and experiences, helping him see that there was more to him than just his behavior.
+I wanted him to realize that his worth wasn't tied to his struggles, but to his potential to grow and change.

 Building a Supportive Environment